Where to Stay in Tuscany

 Barga: For The Nature Lovers

-If you really love nature, Tuscany has plenty in store for you.
-And one of the best places for it is Barga.
-It’s a town which manages to evade the throngs of tourists in order to extol Nature’s beauty.
-But, make sure your camera can handle all the pics you would want to take here!
+If you really love nature, Tuscany has plenty in store for you, and one of the best places for it is Barga.
+It’s a town which manages to evade the throngs of tourists in order to extol nature’s beauty.
+Make sure your camera can handle all the pics you would want to take here!

-It has its spots of art, too.
+It has some great spots for art, too.
 The streets themselves were built between the 15th and 17th centuries, along with the town’s Romanesque Cathedral.

 A Tuscany Hotel in Barga